 Of the first 800 Cielos we imported, about 250 were ‘Champagne Beige’ and they sold like hot cakes (perhaps unsurprisingly), to women.
 The colour really hit the right buttons.

 The following year the Daewoo Australia executive team travelled from Sydney to Seoul for the annual product planning meetings.
 Imagine our surprise when we were told that ‘Champagne Beige’ was being discontinued.
-We protested, thanks to sales data showing the wild popularity of the colour for a very important segment.
+We protested, backed-up by sales data showing the wild popularity of the colour for a very important segment.

 NOTE: It’s worth pointing out that Daewoo Auto Australia was only formed in August 1994, so by 1995 it was still a young company – which, thanks to clever, off-beat advertising, went on to sell 21,000 cars a year by 1998.